 Abstract

-Health sector ‘reform’ has re-opened the question of what structural and managerial differences, if any, differences of ownership make to healthcare providers.
-Using new data from England this paper considers: 1.
-How do the internal managerial regimes of differently owned healthcare providers differ, or not?
-2. In what respects did any such differences arise from differences in ownership or for other reasons?
-Observational systematic qualitative comparison of a maximum-variety (by ownership) sample of community health services (CHS); out-of-hours primary care (OOH); hospital planned orthopaedics and ophthalmology providers (N=12 cases).
-The framework of comparison was a set of ownership categories related to current NHS policy.
-Top-level governance structures diverged by organisational ownership and objectives.
-At operational level all the case-study organisations irrespective of ownership had hierarchical, bureaucratic structures and managerial regimes for coordinating everyday service production, but to differing extents.
-In doctor-owned organisations the doctors’, but not other occupations’, work was controlled and coordinated in a more-or-less democratic, self-governing ways.
-This study was empirically limited to just one sector in one country, although within that sector our case-study organisations were typical of their kinds.
-It focused on formal structures, omitting to varying extents other technologies of power and the differences in care processes and patient experiences within differently-owned organisations.
-Type of ownership does appear, overall, to make a difference to at least some important aspects of an organisation’s governance structures and managerial regime.
-For the broader field of health organisational research these findings highlight the importance of the owners’ agency in explaining organisational change.
-Our findings also call into question the practice of copying managerial techniques (and ‘fads’) across the public-private boundary.
-This paper is one of the few to examine empirically what difference ownership makes, to the management of health organisations.
+Purpose Neo-liberal “reform” has in many countries shifted services across the boundary between the public and private sector.
+This policy re-opens the question of what structural and managerial differences, if any, differences of ownership make to healthcare providers.
+The purpose of this paper is to examine the connections between ownership, organisational structure and managerial regime within an elaboration of Donabedian’s reasoning about organisational structures.
+Using new data from England, it considers: how do the internal managerial regimes of differently owned healthcare providers differ, or not?
+In what respects did any such differences arise from differences in ownership or for other reasons?
+Design/methodology/approach An observational systematic qualitative comparison of differently owned providers was the strongest feasible research design.
+The authors systematically compared a maximum variety (by ownership) sample of community health services; out-of-hours primary care; and hospital planned orthopaedics and ophthalmology providers (n=12 cases).
+The framework of comparison was the ownership theory mentioned above.
+Findings The connection between ownership (on the one hand) and organisation structures and managerial regimes (on the other) differed at different organisational levels.
+Top-level governance structures diverged by organisational ownership and objectives among the case-study organisations.
+All the case-study organisations irrespective of ownership had hierarchical, bureaucratic structures and managerial regimes for coordinating everyday service production, but to differing extents.
+In doctor-owned organisations, the doctors’, but not other occupations’, work was controlled and coordinated in a more-or-less democratic, self-governing ways.
+Research limitations/implications This study was empirically limited to just one sector in one country, although within that sector the case-study organisations were typical of their kinds.
+It focussed on formal structures, omitting to varying extents other technologies of power and the differences in care processes and patient experiences within differently owned organisations.
+Practical implications Type of ownership does appear, overall, to make a difference to at least some important aspects of an organisation’s governance structures and managerial regime.
+For the broader field of health organisational research, these findings highlight the importance of the owners’ agency in explaining organisational change.
+The findings also call into question the practice of copying managerial techniques (and “fads”) across the public–private boundary.
+Originality/value Ownership does make important differences to healthcare providers’ top-level governance structures and accountabilities and to work coordination activity, but with different patterns at different organisational levels.
+These findings have implications for understanding the legitimacy, governance and accountability of healthcare organisations, the distribution and use power within them, and system-wide policy interventions, for instance to improve care coordination and for the correspondingly required foci of healthcare organisational research.

 Item Type | Article |